 The CROMMELIN returned to Pearl Harbor on April 22, 2003 following a six-month deployment to the SOUTHCOM AOR where she took part in drug interdiction operations.
 CROMMELIN also was involved in three rescues at sea, rescuing 174 Ecuadorian citizens from a leaky vessel at sea, and lending assistance to two fishing vessels.

-The decommissioned CROMMELIN was sunk as a target during exercise RIMPAC 2016 off the Hawaiian Islands on July 19, 2016.
+The video below is an official US Navy video and shows the burning ex-USS CROMMELIN during RIMPAC 2016 on July 19, 2016.
 Participants in the SINKEX included HMCS CALGARY (FFH 335), HMNZS TE KAHA (F 77) and the USS CORONADO (LCS 4).
 The latter tested the new Block III version of the Harpoon anti-ship missile, however, the CORONADO was unable to score a hit on the CROMMELIN with the missile.
 Also involved were two AH-64D Apache helicopters based at the Schofield Barracks, Oahu, Hawaii.
 They fired a total of eight AGM-114L Hellfire missiles at the CROMMELIN.
 CROMMELIN's final resting place is about 55 nautical miles north of the island of Kauai, Hawaii.

 USS CROMMELIN Patch Gallery: